Maraq (dish)

-Maraq (Arabic: مرق) is a Yemeni dish.
+Maraq (Arabic: مرق) is a broth dish and originating in Yemen.
+The dish is common in Oman, Qatar, the United Arab Emirates, Somalia, Bahrain, and the Eastern Province of Saudi Arabia.
+It can also be found in Ethiopia, Djibouti, Kenya, and Indonesia.

+Etymology

 The word itself simply means "broth" in Arabic.
-It originated in Yemen.
-This dish is also found in Somalia and Oman.

 Preparation

-The process of cooking maraq would usually begin by boiling some meat with some spices and onions.
+An everyday, home cooked meal, the process of cooking maraq would usually begin by boiling some meat with some spices and the broth with sautéed onions, garlic, ginger, and vegetables.
 After the meat is tender and cooked, it is served on a bed of rice.
-The resulting maraq broth would be served in a bowl on the side.
+The resulting maraq broth would be poured on top of the rice or served in a bowl on the side.
 It is also common to squeeze fresh lime into the maraq as it cools down for additional flavor.
-Maraq can also be found in Somalia, Ethiopia, Oman, Yemen and other Arab countries in the Persian Gulf region.